-At Pyrcroft Grange, our main purpose during ICT is to create and nurture our Digital creators of future generations to come, using computing and ICT as an integral aspect of all areas of life skills.
+At Pyrcroft Grange, our main purpose during ICT is to use technology safely, respectfully, and responsibly.
+We aim to create and nurture our Digital creators of future generations to come, using computing and ICT as an integral aspect of all areas of life skills.

-- Manipulating digital content is likely to involve using one or more application programs.
-The skill is not just using the software tools, but also knowing how best to change the content for the audience and purpose, and to take into account principles of good design.
+· Manipulating digital content is likely to involve using one or more application programs.
+The skill is not just using the software tools, but also knowing how best to change the content for the audience and purpose, and to consider principles of good design.

-- Retrieving digital content could be seen as the reverse of storing: the skills of opening and saving documents.
+· Retrieving digital content could be the reverse of storing: the skills of opening and saving documents.
 Retrieving content requires you to know what you called the file, what file type it is, and where you stored it.

 · Practical implementation using the Scratch, Notepad to create HTML to make websites programming.

 · Practical implementation using Lego WeDo 2.0 to build structures with working Motors.
 (Part of STEM)

 · Trips for Year 6 to Bletchley Park to enhance the extent of Coding during World War II and how it relates today.